YasmineBB/saucehub/README.md

 - *I want to be able to navigate easily throughout the pages.*

-The chilli icon is also used again on the homepage and recipes page to represent the sites intentions, for example to illustrate the spice level.

 The navigation bar has a hover feature which is fixed on the active page and appears when a user hovers over the other pages.